Jerusalem broods her disaster days,

-fall into hostile hands, no helper striding forward.
+fall into hostile hands, no helper striding forth.

 The enemy watched, the enemy saw, her, the worthlessness of her sabbaths.